Tram in Lodz

 Public Transport in Łódź

 I relied heavily on public transport in Łódź when I lived and worked in the city back in 2012 and 2013.
-I also had the chance to use public transport in the city upon more recent visits to the city.
+As I moved from Gdańsk to Łódź at the end of 2024, I’m in a privileged position of being able to share up-to-date first-hand experience of the public transport system in Łódź

 This guide to the public transport network in Łódź should come in handy for tourists and those who are new to the city.